ardatan/graphql-tools/CONTRIBUTING.md

-# Apollo Contributor Guide
+# Contributor Guide

-Excited about Apollo and want to make it better?
+Excited about graphql-tools and/or graphql-tools-fork and want to make it better?
 We’re excited too!

-Apollo is a community of developers just like you, striving to create the best tools and libraries around GraphQL.
+That's why we forked the project, so that we could open up the tools and (hopefully) provide better more and more timely engagement with the community.

 We welcome anyone who wants to contribute or provide constructive feedback, no matter the age or level of experience.
 If you want to help but don't know where to start, let us know, and we'll find something for you.

-Oh, and if you haven't already, sign up for the [Apollo Slack](http://www.apollodata.com/#slack).

 Here are some ways to contribute to the project, from easiest to most difficult: